TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/30 - Amos/Amos 8/Amos 8.3.md

 ---

-And the songs of the temple shall be wailings in that day, saith the Lord Jehovah: the dead bodies shall be many: in every place shall they cast them forth with silence.
+The songs of the temple will be wailings in that day," says the Lord Yahweh.
+"The dead bodies will be many.
+In every place they will throw them out with silence.